AdilEnverUygur/AdilEnverUygur/README.md

 # Hi there 👋
-## Software Development Engineer In Test
+## Software Development Engineer in Test
 ## About Me
 •3 years of experience as a Manual Tester and Test Automation Engineer.